ungoldman/dotfiles/README.md

 ### Private env vars

-The `init.sh` file at the root of this repo will attempt to source a `sh/.private.sh` file (ignored by this repository's `.gitignore`) that's meant to include anything that shouldn't be checked into version control (secrets, device-specific commands & aliases, etc).
+The `init.sh` file at the root of this repo will attempt to source a `sh/.private.sh` file (ignored via `.gitignore`) that's meant to include anything that shouldn't be checked into version control (secrets, device-specific commands & aliases, etc).

 ### More install scripts